miso-lims/miso-lims/docs/user_manual/type_data.md

 ## Detailed QC Status

-Note: This item only applies if your site uses [detailed sample mode](../site_configuration/#detailed-sample-mode).

-In plain sample mode, samples have a "QC Passed?" field that can be set to true (passed), false (failed), or unknown.
+Detailed QC statuses are the options available for the "QC Status" field on samples, libraries, and library aliquots.
-Detailed sample mode expands upon this with detailed QC status.
-A detailed QC status does specify a QC status of passed, failed, or unknown, but also provides more specific information about the reason.
+Values specify a status of passed, failed, or unknown, and also provide more specific information about the reason.
 Here are some examples:

 * "Okd by Collaborator" (QC status: passed) - may indicate that a collaborator has approved use of the sample despite other QC checks